-- 3.61 EIA Report Chapter 2 confirms the consultee responses received through the EIA Scoping process.
-With regards to aviation interest, a no objection was received from both the Ministry of Defence and NATS safeguarding. - 3.62 Chapter 15: Infrastructure of the EIA Report considers the potential effects of the proposed development on communications infrastructure and radio or TV reception.
+- 3.62 EIA Report Chapter 2 and the SI confirm the consultee responses received through the EIA Scoping process.
+With regards to aviation interest, a no objection was received from both the Ministry of Defence and NATS safeguarding. - 3.63 Chapter 15: Infrastructure of the EIA Report and the SI considers the potential effects of the Revised Development on communications infrastructure and radio or TV reception.
 This confirms that the key communications and infrastructure consultee JRC has formally confirmed clearance with respect to radio link infrastructure operated by utility companies.
-Further extensive desk-based consultations confirmed no other microwave links which could be potentially affected by the Proposed Development. - 3.63 It is therefore considered that this criterion is satisfied.
+Further extensive desk-based consultations confirmed no other microwave links which could be potentially affected by the Revised Development. - 3.64 It is therefore considered that this criterion is satisfied.